-Does automatic enrollment in retirement savings plans increase lifetime wealth accumulation and welfare?
-I document that employees offset the short-run positive effect of automatic enrollment by saving less in the future.
-Consequently, a lifecycle model estimated on data from 34 U.S. 401(k) plans predicts that the long-term effect of auto-enrollment on wealth is negligible except at the bottom of the lifetime earnings distribution.
-The model's long-run predictions are supported by its out-of-sample performance in predicting behavior in 86 other 401(k) plans and nationally representative U.K. data.
-The observed inertia at the savings default is explained by an opt-out cost of around \$250.
-My estimate is smaller than the thousands of dollars estimated in previous studies because, in my fully dynamic model, non-autoenrolled workers can compensate for not contributing now by contributing more later.
-Automatic enrollment improves social welfare if the policymaker is more patient than individuals or puts more weight on low-income individuals' utility.
+I document that employees offset the short-run positive effect of auto-enrollment in retirement plans by saving less in the future.
+Consequently, a structurally-estimated lifecycle model predicts that the long-term effect of auto-enrollment on wealth is negligible except at the bottom of the earnings distribution.
+The observed inertia at the savings default is explained by an optout cost of around \$250.
+My estimate is smaller than the thousands of dollars estimated in previous studies because non-autoenrolled workers can compensate for not contributing now by contributing more later.
+Auto-enrollment improves welfare if the policymaker is paternalistic or has strong redistributive preferences.

-1Choukhmane: NBER 2019-2020, MIT Sloan from July 2020 (tahac@mit.edu).
+&lt;sup>1Choukhmane: MIT Sloan School of Management (tahac@mit.edu).
 I am deeply indebted to my dissertation committee for their generous help at all stages of this project: James Choi, Nick Barberis, Costas Meghir, and Cormac O'Dea.
-For helpful discussions and suggestions, I thank Jason Abaluck, Joseph Altonji, Antoine Arnoud, Nicolas Coeurdacier, Stefano DellaVigna, Eric French, Xavier Gabaix, John Eric Humphries, David Laibson, Patrick Moran, Yusuke Narita, Matthew Notowidigdo, Michael Peters, Daniel Reck, Jesse Shapiro, Jonathan Skinner, Jaya Wen, Nicolas Werquin, and Fabrizio Zilibotti.
+For helpful discussions and suggestions, I thank Jason Abaluck, Joseph Altonji, Antoine Arnoud, Doug Bernheim, Nicolas Coeurdacier, Stefano DellaVigna, Eric French, Xavier Gabaix, John Eric Humphries, David Laibson, Patrick Moran, Yusuke Narita, Matthew Notowidigdo, Michael Peters, Daniel Reck, Jesse Shapiro, Jonathan Skinner, Jaya Wen, Nicolas Werquin, and Fabrizio Zilibotti.
 I thank an anonymous U.S. financial institution for making available the data used in this paper, and for helpful discussions and technical support.
-I acknowledge financial support from the Whitebox Advisors Fellowship, and from the Boston College Center for Retirement Research.
+I acknowledge financial support from the Whitebox Advisors Fellowship, the Boston College Center for Retirement Research, and the Sloan Foundation.
 This work contains statistical data from the U.K. Office of National Statistics (ONS) which is Crown Copyright.
 The use of ONS statistical data does not imply the endorsement of the ONS in relation to the interpretation or analysis of the statistical data.